YuhanTian/-_anaysis_retrocopy/README.md

 	GenomicInteractions;
 	rtracklayer
-#### Normalize the raw contact matrices at 250 kb using the normalization vectors derived by the Knight-Ruiz matrix balancing algorithm and produce strict or permissive datasets of contact maps that contained the top 10% or 50% normalized Hi-C contact pairs.
+#### 0. Normalize the raw contact matrices at 250 kb using the normalization vectors derived by the Knight-Ruiz matrix balancing algorithm and produce strict or permissive datasets of contact maps that contained the top 10% or 50% normalized Hi-C contact pairs.
      ./1hicdataprocessed
-#### 1.Calculate the proportions of parent-retrocopy pairs that are spatially colocalized based on the interacting chromatin contact maps.
+#### 1. Calculate the proportions of parent-retrocopy pairs that are spatially colocalized based on the interacting chromatin contact maps.
     library("GenomicInteractions")
     HRPPairs <- read.table("./HRPPairs") #### HRPPairs: Information of retrocopies and parental genes in human genome source("./5countnum.R")